-Incorporated in 1888, Pomona is a city of over 150,000 people.
-Pomona is located in Los Angeles county and is part of the Los Angeles Long Beach Santa Ana metropolitan area, which is the second largest metropolitan area in the United States with a population of over 12.9 million people.
+Incorporated in 1888, Pomona is located in Los Angeles county and is part of the Los Angeles-Long Beach-Santa Ana metropolitan area.

-Pomona is located in Southern California, about thirty minutes west of the City of Los Angeles.
+Pomona is located in Southern California, about 30 minutes west of the City of Los Angeles.
 Pomona is named after the the ancient Roman goddess of fruit.
-Pomona is home to California State Polytechnic University, and the Los Angeles County fairgrounds.
+Pomona is home to California State Polytechnic University and the Los Angeles County fairgrounds.

 Pomona receives the sunny dry weather for which Southern California is so famous.
-July and August are the warmest months of the year with average daily temperatures in the high eighties (degrees Fahrenheit).
-The winter months see average daily temperatures in the high sixties (degrees Fahrenheit).
+July and August are the warmest months of the year with average daily temperatures in the 80s.
+The winter months see average daily temperatures in the 60s.

 Pomona Arts and Entertainment

 Pomona's location close to the city of Los Angeles provide residents the opportunity to take advantage of all of the entertainment offerings of Los Angeles and Los Angeles county.
 Pomona does have entertainment offerings of its own.
 Some of the more notable include:

 - The Los Angeles County Fairgrounds and Annual Los Angeles County Fair.